The table below shows correlations between pairs of investments.

 Examples

-That correlation is based on calendar years 1955-2022, because those are the years with data for both
+That correlation is based on calendar years from 1955 to the last full year (2024), because those are the years with data for both

 assets.